vrtmrz/octagonal-wheels/README.md

 ## Octagonal Wheels

+Quod opus sit...

-This module is a compilation of wheels that have been reinvented for a specific purpose.
+This module is a compilation of wheels that have been reinvented for a __specific purpose__.

 Specific purposes are, for example
-- To reduce dependencies
 - In certain environments...
   - to specialise in speed
   - to specialise in memory usage
+- To reduce dependencies
 - To assist in achieving the above objectives efficiently.

 Mainly targeted to browsers, Electron Apps, and, Chrome Extensions.